xjiang323/CS4400_AtlantaMovie/README.md

 The entry point for the app is in `js/app.js`.
 The starter React component is `js/Hello.js`.
 Editing this file is a good place to start.

-While developing on the frontend, run `webpack --watch` to keep re-compiling your JavaScript code.
+While developing on the frontend, run `npx webpack --watch` to keep re-compiling your JavaScript code.

-Running `webpack` creates a file in `static/bundle.js`, which is the bundled version of your frontend code.
+Running `npx webpack` creates a file in `static/bundle.js`, which is the bundled version of your frontend code.

 The "backend" here is a bare-bones Flask app.
 Look in `app.py` if you want to make edits to the backend.